 The next day, Melody drove out to the town Ravenswood grew up in: Mundane, Indiana.
 Getting there was simple: From Gale, drive southeast until you get lost.
 It takes about an hour.
 If you see anything other than a cow or a cornstalk you've driven too far.
 She'd only been there once before, when she and Ravenswood had gone to his father's house for dinner one night a few months before they were married.

 Melody had forgotten to ask Mrs. Maple where the school was, but then she realized that the woman thought she used to be a student there and would have known.
 She was able to get the answer from the internet easily enough.
 Though, as she made it inside the city limits, she realized she needn't have bothered.
 The town was nothing more than a small cluster of houses, a few stores, three churches, and two schools.
 She could have found it in a few minutes by driving around.

-The receptionist in the office directed Melody back to the school gymnasium.
-Mrs. Maple's office was in a small alcove attached to the gym.
+The receptionist in the office directed her back to the school gymnasium.
+Mrs. Maple's office was in a small alcove off to the side of the bleachers.
 Looking inside, Melody saw a woman in her late 20s and a teenage girl.
 Both had auburn hair.

 "Oh, hello," said the woman.
 "You must be Mrs. Cadavre."